NOAA-ORR-ERD/WebGnomeClient/doc/location_files/sabine_examples.rst

 running.
 The Minimum Regret solution takes into account our uncertainty in wind, horizontal mixing, and currents.

-Add the “Minimum Regret" (Uncertainty) solution to your flood tide scenario (spill 5a) to observe the effects of this feature.
-You may want to turn off the “Currents” feature.
+Add the "Minimum Regret" (Uncertainty) solution to your flood tide scenario (spill 5a) to observe the effects of this feature.
+You may want to turn off the "Currents" feature.

 Briefly discuss the difference between the "Best Guess" (black) and "Minimum Regret" (red) trajectories.
 Why do you think this type of